oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 <details>
 <summary><mark>Deleting Expired Rows in Blockchain Tables</mark></summary>

 The **`blockchain_table delete_expired_rows`** command deletes expired rows from a Blockchain Table.
 Expired rows are those that have surpassed the retention period defined during table creation.
-This command does not perform an automatic commit, allowing users to review the changes before finalizing them.

 #### Usage:
 ```